dustingetz/dustingetz.github.io/pages/On abstraction, and functions with long implementations (2022).md

 	  universal abstractions are better
 	  if it's not universal, that means there's accidental complexity.
 Strive to label it Non-essential functions are also accidental complexity.
 Strive to label it
-- As to how to apply this to our work on Photon and Missionary: id:: 633f1d62-0093-4803-bb75-52798d6696f1
+- As to how to apply this to our work on Electric Clojure and Missionary: id:: 633f1d62-0093-4803-bb75-52798d6696f1
   I'll leave that as a thought exercise.
 It is probably different for each of us.
+-